margaret-muturi/Power-BI-tourism-dashboard/README.md

 Quarter 4 and Quarter 1 have revenue spikes.

 # Learning takeways
-Practiced Dax in creating measures
+Practiced Dax in creating measures.
 Dashboards layouts and data story telling using visuals.
 Strengthened ability to approach an end-to-end analytics project